On the error control of invariant causal prediction: Introduction

 One notable advantage of ICP is that it guarantees, with high probability, that all its discoveries are true causal predictors:

-where $\alpha \in (0,1)$ is a nominal level, $S^*$ denotes the set of true causal predictors, and $\mN^*= [m] \setminus S^*$ denotes the set of null causal predictors.
+where $\alpha \in (0,1)$ is a nominal level and $S^*$ denotes the set of true causal predictors.
 This guarantee is known as familywise error rate (FWER) control.

-Controlling the FWER, however, can be overly conservative in some applications, particularly when causal predictors are highly correlated with non-causal ones.
+Controlling the FWER, however, can be overly conservative in some applications, particularly when causal predictors are highly correlated with non-causal ones, as noted in the literature \citep{heinze2018invariant, fan2024environment}.
 In such cases, ICP may result in few or no causal discoveries.
-This raises the question: Is it possible to control more liberal error rates for ICP, thereby extracting more causal information?

-To answer this question, we focus on two commonly used, less conservative error control guarantees: false discovery rate (FDR) control \citep{benjamini1995controlling, benjamini2001control} and the simultaneous true discovery bound \citep{genovese2006exceedance, goeman2011multiple}.
-Formally, based on the p-values $p_S$ generated by ICP, we study the following two problems: \begin{itemize} \item[1.]
-FDR control: Can we obtain a discovery set $\whS$ satisfying the FDR control guarantee
+This raises a natural question: is it possible to control more liberal error rates for ICP, thereby extracting more causal information?
+Two of the most widely used and less conservative alternatives to FWER control are false discovery rate (FDR) control \citep{benjamini1995controlling, benjamini2001control} and simultaneous true discovery bounds \citep{genovese2006exceedance, goeman2011multiple}.
+We therefore consider the following two problems based on the p-values $p_S$ generated by ICP: \begin{itemize} \item[1.] \textbf{FDR control:} Can we obtain a discovery set $\whS$ satisfying

-In particular, since FWER control implies FDR control (so $\whS^{\text{ICP}}$ already guarantees FDR control), the goal here is not merely to obtain a set $\whS$ with FDR control, but also to have $\whS$ contain more discoveries than $\whS^{\text{ICP}}$. \item[2.]
-Simultaneous true discovery bound: Can we obtain a function $t_{\alpha}: 2^{[m]} \rightarrow [0, 1]$, where $2^{[m]}$ denotes the power set of $[m]$, such that
+In particular, since FWER control implies FDR control (so $\whS^{\text{ICP}}$ already guarantees FDR control), the goal here is not merely to obtain a set with FDR control, but to obtain more discoveries than $\whS^{\text{ICP}}$ whenever possible. \item[2.] \textbf{Simultaneous true discovery bound:} Can we obtain a function $t_{\alpha}: 2^{[m]} \rightarrow \{0,1,\dots,m\}$ such that

-This bound enables users to freely check any set $R$ they consider interesting, which may be formed based on applying some machine learning methods or their expertise, with $t_{\alpha}(R)$ providing a high probability lower bound on the number of true discoveries in $R$. \end{itemize}
+The bound $t_{\alpha}(R)$ enables users to examine any set $R$ they consider interesting, which may be constructed using machine learning methods or domain knowledge, and informs users, with high probability, that at least $t_{\alpha}(R)$ true discoveries are contained in $R$. \end{itemize}

-To address these two problems, our main idea is to consider a multiple testing problem (see \eqref{def:direct-hypothesis-i}) that directly tests whether causal predictors are null, and propose p-values based on $p_S$ generated by ICP.
-We can then apply false discovery rate control procedures or construct simultaneous true discovery bounds using these p-values.
-To this end, we propose valid p-values $p_i^*$ (see~\eqref{p-value-direct-approach-i}).
-Furthermore, we prove that the original ICP method is equivalent to directly comparing certain p-values (see~\eqref{pvalue2}), which are slightly more conservative than $p_i^*$, to the significance level.